databricks-solutions/mlflow-demo/MANUAL_SETUP.md

 Run these commands in order from the project root directory:

-### 2.1 Configure Environment Variables
+### 2.1 Setup Environment & Configure Environment Variables

 ```bash
 ./setup.sh
 ```

+**What this script does:**
+1. **Checks prerequisites** - Validates Python ≥3.10.16, uv, Databricks CLI ≥0.262.0, and bun
+2. **Installs missing tools** - Automatically installs uv and bun if not present (asks for confirmation first)
-- This script will prompt you for all the information from Phase 1
+3. **Configures environment** - Prompts you for all the information from Phase 1
+4. **Installs dependencies** - Sets up Python packages with uv and frontend packages with bun

 - Have your app name, workspace directory, experiment ID, and schema name ready
+- The script will show you what's missing and ask before installing anything

 ### 2.2 Load Sample Data